AlephAlpha/Nekomata/doc/Builtins.md

 ### `enumerate` (`x`, `1 -> 2`)

-Push a list of integers from 0 to the length of the argument minus 1 without popping the argument.
+Push a list of integers from 0 to the length of the argument minus 1 without popping the original argument.

 ### `rotate` (`Ř`, `2 -> 1`)